xyzmaps/xyz-documentation/docs/cli/datahub_add-on.md

 ## Rule Based Tags

 Create tags using conditional rules based on the values of properties in features.
-This makes it easy to view and extract data from your Data Hub space.
+This makes it easy to view and extract data from your XYZ Maps space.

 ## Schema Validation

-Apply a schema validation JSON file to space to ensure that only valid data is uploaded to a Data Hub space.
+Apply a schema validation JSON file to space to ensure that only valid data is uploaded to a XYZ Maps space.

 The schema definition can be in the form of a web address or a local schema JSON file.